Apple Turnovers

 Chef Notes

-- is it essential to use pastry flour.
+- it is essential you use pastry flour.
 I've used all-purpose flour for this recipe, but it isn't the same.
 I recommend buying Bob's Red Mill pastry flour for this recipe.

-- The puff pastry dough must remain cold if you want to get flaky layers.
-If you aren't getting these layers it's likely due to your butter warming within the dough or failing to keep clean straight edges while you roll out the dough.
+- The puff pastry dough must remain cold to get flaky layers.
+If you aren't getting these layers, it's likely due to your butter warming within the dough or failing to keep clean straight edges while you roll out the dough.

 - Puff Pastry can sometimes be tricky; if you have trouble, please visit our recipe troubleshooting group here, and we can help you.

 - These apple turnovers can be frozen if you cook for yourself or a smaller group.
-Be sure to thaw them out in your refrigerator for a few hours before baking them.
+Thaw them in your refrigerator for a few hours before baking them.

 Credit